fir3wa1-k3r/DevJournal/_posts/2018-10-17-File-Transfer-cheatsheet.md

 ---
 published: true
 ---
-### There are a lot many ways to tranfer a file from one machine to a remote or a local machine in a Linux terminal.
+### There are a lot many ways to transfer a file from one machine to a remote or a local machine in a Linux terminal.
 Here are a few of them which may help you when you are stuck.
 Before starting i would like to thank **ippsec** for all these tricks.
 Thank you man, Kudos to you!!!
 <br>
 <br>
 For this post i will use a simple text file which is called as **text.file**